 Keep your kids and our community safe

-Thanks to the COVID-19 vaccines and the safety precautions you and others have taken since 2020, life is feeling more normal again.
-But COVID-19 isn’t over – it’s still causing new infections and deaths each day.
+Thanks to the COVID-19 vaccines and the safety precautions you and others have taken since 2020, life is more normal again.
+But the COVID-19 virus isn’t gone – it’s still causing new infections and deaths each day.
 The good news is that most severe illnesses and deaths can be prevented by getting vaccinated.

-We all want our kids to do the things that make childhood fun and give them the opportunity to visit with friends and learn in a social setting.
+We all want our kids to do the things that make childhood fun.
 The COVID-19 vaccines can keep them safe and help prevent the spread of COVID-19 so our kids can keep doing the things they love.